 Research and teaching are supported by the outstanding collections of the The Bill Douglas Cinema Museum, comprising diverse film-related materials, such as artefacts, papers and books, and giving Exeter the largest library on the moving image in any British University.

-All our staff are members of Exeter’s Centre for Research in Film Studies (CRIFS).
+All our staff are also members of Exeter’s Centre for Interdisciplinary Film Research (CIFR).
 Established in 1998 it provides a lively interdisciplinary research forum for research staff, academics, postgraduates and film practitioners.
-It encourages intellectual exchange between film theory, history and practice and regularly hosts external speakers from both academia and the creative industries to give papers, presentations and workshops.
-This all feeds into the teaching at undergraduate level and ensures lecturers are up-to-date and engaged with current developments in the subject area.
+It encourages intellectual exchange between film and television theory, history and practice and regularly hosts international speakers from academia and the creative industries.
+CIFR informs teaching at undergraduate level and ensures lecturers are up-to-date and engaged with current developments in the subject area.

 - Based in the English department which is ranked 4th in the UK for research power in English

 - Distinctive international approach to film analysis, history and theory

 1 Times Higher Education research power ranking based on Research Excellence Framework 2014